My-projects-Files/Mark-2-Cyber-security/Network-security/README.md

 Header --> IP address/MAC address/Protocol Number
 Body --> Message
 Footer --> Indicates that message is Finished

+### Header :
+Packets begin with essential component.
+They Provide info thats used to route packetsto their destination.
+Different Protocols use different headers.
+Fields of the IPV4 header consists of

+**Version** ---> It Specifies which Version of IP is being used.

+**Internet Header Length (IHL)** --->  This field Specifies the length of the IP header & any Options.

+**Type of Service (TOS)** ---> This tells us if certain packets should be treated with different care.

+**Total Length** : It identifies the length of the entire packet, including the headers and the data.

 The Movement of data packets across a network can provide an indication how well the network is performing.